rticulus/papilion-courses/README.md

 - Branding colours with easy to read content

-- Motion in the form of a carousel of images
+- Motion in the form of a carousel of great images

-- 5-page with links from navigation and services in index.html, a big booking button
+- 5-page with links from navigation and services in index.html plus a big booking button

-- A query and booking form
+- A booking form with client’s information so they can be contacted

-- Location via a map
+- Location via an interactive map

-- Contact email address
+- Contact form to request more information

 #### 3. Structure